debitCredit/bqs/README.md

 # BQS - BigQuery Schema Tool

-A fast, interactive CLI tool for exploring BigQuery datasets and tables with intelligent caching and a beautiful terminal interface.
+A fast, interactive CLI tool for exploring BigQuery datasets and tables with intelligent caching, robust error handling, and a beautiful terminal interface.

 ## Overview

 BQS is a Go-based command-line tool that transforms BigQuery exploration from complex bash scripts into an intuitive, interactive experience.
-It features persistent caching, a terminal-based UI, and multiple exploration modes.
+It features persistent caching, production-grade error handling with automatic retries, a terminal-based UI, and multiple exploration modes.

 ## Features